 Our groundbreaking studies produce new knowledge about the health risks associated with cancer-causing chemicals where we live, work, and play.
 We are also developing new technologies and methods for reducing exposures to hazardous chemicals and helping manufacturers create safer products.
 These solutions hold great promise for preventing breast cancer and other diseases.

 Silent Spring’s pioneering community-based approach to research, in which communities partner with scientists to answer critical questions, has transformed the field of environmental health.
-This innovative approach has proven to be an effective strategy for improving science and health literacy, while translating research into better public health.
+The approach has shown to improve science and health literacy, and is an effective strategy for translating research into better public health.

 Since the Institute’s founding, our science has played a pivotal role in strengthening numerous policies at both the state and federal level to protect consumers from dangerous chemicals, while our scientific leadership has made breast cancer prevention a national research priority.

 In 2010, the President’s Cancer Panel published a landmark report, which called for, “the removal of carcinogens … from our food, water, and air that needlessly increase health care costs, cripple our nation's productivity, and devastate American lives."
 To achieve that, the panel challenged the research community to come up with a new environmental health paradigm for diseases like breast cancer that can take years to develop—a scientific approach that would support action without definitive proof that certain chemicals cause human harm.

 In response to that challenge, Silent Spring developed the Pathway to Prevention, a model of prevention science that starts by asking three scientific research questions:

 - How do we identify chemicals that cause breast cancer?

 - How are we exposed to cancer-causing chemicals?